Class Agent

 The module's constructor can also take the agent itself as a parameter and even other modules that it requires.

-action can be used to configure the module before it is initialized.
+The optional configure action can be used to configure the module before it is initialized.

 Don't forget to initialize the agent after you've added all the modules.